noitisoprepus/bulsu-gwa-automation/README.md

     python gwa_calculator.py
     ```

-2. Enter your BulSU Portal username and password when prompted.
+2. Enter your BulSU PRIISMS username and password when prompted.

-3. Enter your grade for Numerical Analysis (temporary while the portal is not updated).

-4. The script will log into the portal, fetch your grades, and compute your GWA.
+3. The script will log into the portal, fetch your grades, and compute your GWA.

 ## Notes

-- Make sure your internet connection is stable as the script interacts with the BulSU Portal online.
+- Make sure your internet connection is stable as the script interacts with the BulSU PRIISMS online.
+- This GWA calculator only takes into account grades that are posted in the BulSU PRIISMS.
 - Your credentials are not stored and are only used to log into the portal during the execution of the script.